Language selection

 When choosing a financial security agreement.

-• There is no minimum amount requirement when posting a cash security deposit.
+• There is no minimum required.

 • An importer may choose to make a single deposit for multiple importer program accounts associated to a business (BN9) however they will need to identify the security breakdown for each importer program.